jaepearl95/web-2019/Day_03/README.md

 ---
 #### Topics covered:

-* Discuss homework code academy HTML tutorial
+* Discuss homework code academy HTML tutorial (TBD)
 * Introduction of HTML Basics and tags
 * Show how to organize a folder on sublime and index.html
 * Show how to link from one page to another